The 20 Best Axillary Nerve Dysfunction Doctors Near Me in Texas, US

 English

-Radie Perry is a Physiatrist in Dallas, Texas.
+Radie Perry is a Physiatrist practicing medicine in Dallas, Texas.
 Dr. Perry is rated as a Distinguished provider by MediFind in the treatment of Axillary Nerve Dysfunction.
-His top areas of expertise are Distal Median Nerve Dysfunction, Axillary Nerve Dysfunction, Thoracic Outlet Syndrome, and Brachial Plexopathy.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Distal Median Nerve Dysfunction, Axillary Nerve Dysfunction, Thoracic Outlet Syndrome, and Brachial Plexopathy.

 Experienced in Axillary Nerve Dysfunction